 Pulmonary disease ranges from simple nodules to widespread infiltrates leading to respiratory failure.
 Disseminated disease may involve any organ, but CNS disease predominates.
 Headache is usually the first symptom of meningitis.
 Confusion and other mental status changes as well as cranial nerve abnormalities, nausea, and vomiting may be seen as the disease progresses.
 Nuchal rigidity and meningeal signs occur about 50% of the time but are uncommon in patients with AIDS.
 Communicating hydrocephalus may complicate the course.
 C gattii infection frequently presents with respiratory symptoms along with neurologic signs caused by space-occupying lesions in the CNS.
 Primary C neoformans infection of the skin may mimic bacterial cellulitis, especially in persons receiving immunosuppressive therapy such as corticosteroids.
 The immune reconstitution inflammatory syndrome (IRIS), which is paradoxical clinical worsening associated with improved immunologic status, has been reported in HIV-positive and transplant patients with cryptococcosis, as well as non-AIDS patient being treated for C gattii infection.

 Respiratory tract disease is diagnosed by culture of respiratory secretions or pleural fluid.
 For suspected meningeal disease, lumbar puncture is the preferred diagnostic procedure.
 Spinal fluid findings include increased opening pressure, variable pleocytosis, increased protein, and decreased glucose, though as many as 50% of AIDS patients have no pleocytosis.
 Gram stain of the CSF usually reveals budding, encapsulated fungi.
 Cryptococcal capsular antigen in CSF and culture together establish the diagnosis over 90% of the time.
 Patients with AIDS often have the antigen in both CSF and serum, and extrameningeal disease (lungs, blood, urinary tract) is common.
-In patients with AIDS, the serum cryptococcal antigen is also a sensitive screening test for meningitis, being positive in ...
+In patients with AIDS, the serum cryptococcal antigen is also a sensitive screening test ...